alexbrand/bucketboard/docs/VIRTUAL_SCROLLING_SUMMARY.md

 ### Manual Test

 1. Find a bucket with 1,000+ objects
-2. Open the bucket in bixo
+2. Open the bucket in bucketbrowser
 3. Scroll through the list
 4. Try search/filter features
 5. Verify smooth performance